-Again, please discontinue family events until further notice.
+Please discontinue family events until further notice.
+Your kids should be your reason (to work), not your excuse!
 We’ll keep telling you that it is only for a short period of time.
 But it’s not really a short period of time.
-There are women who have been on this gerbil wheel for over 20 years, and aren’t even close to being a national sales director
+There are women who have been on this hamster wheel for over 20 years, and aren’t even close to being a national sales director

 14. Members are encouraged or required to live and/or socialize only with other group members.

 Mary Kay consultants are told that they should avoid anyone “negative” at all costs.
 Negative is anyone who doesn’t believe in Mary Kay or suggests that it isn’t all it’s cracked up to be.
 Don’t talk to others about your “business” unless you know they’ll be “supportive.”
 (Supportive means encouraging you even in the face of common sense.)